-Dietitians must ensure that clinical records are complete and accurate.
+Physical therapists must ensure that clinical records are complete and accurate.
 The privacy officer should develop procedures that will ensure information is collected and maintained accurately.
 For example:

-- forms can be used to ensure all necessary personal information is collected.
-This can include verification of where the client resides to confirm appropriate jurisdiction of care for instances of virtual practice. - questions can be asked at each client visit to confirm certain personal information that might have changed between visits.
+- forms can be used to ensure all necessary personal information is collected - questions can be asked at each client visit to confirm certain personal information that might have changed between visits for correction in writing (see form - Correcting Personal Information) and a practice must respond within 30 working days of receiving a request.

 Under PIPA, individuals have the right to request that their personal information be corrected if they believe it is not accurate or complete.
 This right applies to correcting factual errors or omissions in their personal information and does not apply to professional/clinical opinions.
-Individuals (or their legally authorized representative) may make a request for correction in writing and a practice must respond within 30 working days of receiving a request.
+Individuals (or their legally authorized representative) may make a request

-In order to make the correction, the dietitian or practice must be satisfied on reasonable grounds that the correction should be made.
+In order to make the correction, the physical therapist or practice must be satisfied on reasonable grounds that the correction should be made.
 If a correction is made, a copy of the amendment must be sent to each individual or organization to which the inaccurate or incomplete information was disclosed within the past year.
 If no correction is made, the practice is required to annotate the information with the correction that was requested but denied, and the reasons for not making the correction must be provided to the requesting individual.
 Requests for corrections to professional reports or expert opinions are usually annotated.

 The privacy officer must educate staff on how to appropriately respond to such requests.
-If a client is not satisfied with the outcome, they may take the matter to the OIPC and/or make a complaint to CDBC.
+If a client is not satisfied with the outcome, they may take the matter to the OIPC and/or make a complaint to CPTBC.